dbraun31/risky-visual-search/ideation/structured/md/experiment-brainstorming.md

     * Include Cog-ED
     * Eye tracking / pupil dilation
         * Would be logistically challenging
-    * Things to control for:
-        * Probability
-        * Competing motivation
     * Get estimation of prospect theory parameters in traditional, monetary context
         * Or just some independent measure of risk preference